-In the month following the month of production affected parties perform accounting/settlement processes which include (among others):
+In the month following the month of production, affected parties perform accounting/settlement processes which include but not limited to:

-- 1. Gross volumetric reporting to the AER/DOE via Petrinex - 2.
-Pipeline Split reporting (Identification of owners, shippers and purchasers including the Crown royalty share) via Petrinex - 3.
-Definitive calculation of Crown royalty share (by DOE) - 4.
-Reconciliation of volumes and accounts - 5.
+- 1. Gross volumetric reporting to the AER/DOE via Petrinex, - 2.
+Pipeline split reporting including the identification of owners, shippers and purchasers (including the Crown royalty share) via Petrinex, - 3.
+Definitive calculation of Crown royalty share (by the DOE), - 4.
+Reconciliation of volumes and accounts, and - 5.
 Settlement